CasimirKaPazi/balhukbar/Grammar.md

 "Negation" v-n is used to express the lack of knowledge.
 Because it also lacks inferred knowledge, it can be translated as "I don't think so".

 <div id='Conversation'/>

 ### Conversation

-The conversationmarkers show the relation listener and speaker are in.
+The conversation markers show the relation listener and speaker are in.
 They can either precede the sentence as a whole or the aux. verb.
 Intended effects are:
 * The speaker pays attention to the role of the listener.
 * The listener knows that the speaker cares about them and their discussion.